Characters: Friendship Is Magic: Mane Family Members

 The Apple Family

-The family which Applejack belongs to.
+The clan which Applejack belongs to.
 A huge herd that works several apple farms all across Equestria.

 See The Cutie Mark Crusaders

-for Apple Bloom, Applejack and Big McIntosh's younger sister.
+for Apple Bloom, Applejack and Big Macintosh's younger sister.

 Shared Family Tropes